hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Osan 0 [esimerkkiprojektissa](/osa0#selaimessa-suoritettava-sovelluslogiikka) nähtiin jo eräs tapa hakea Javascript-koodista palvelimella olevaa dataa.
 Esimerkin koodissa data haettiin [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)- eli XHR-olion avulla muodostetulla HTTP-pyynnöllä.
 Kyseessä on vuonna 1999 lanseerattu tekniikka, jota kaikki web-selaimet ovat jo pitkään tukeneet. -->

-In the the [project example](/osa0#selaimessa-suoritettava-sovelluslogiikka) from part 0, we already encountered a way to data from a server using Javascript.
+In the the [project example](/osa0#selaimessa-suoritettava-sovelluslogiikka) from part 0, we already encountered a way to fetch data from a server using Javascript.
 The code in the example was fetching the data using [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), otherwise known as a HTTP request made using a XHR object.
 This is a technique launched in the year 1999, which every browser has supported for a good while.

 <!-- Nykyään XHR:ää ei kuitenkaan kannata käyttää ja selaimet tukevatkin jo laajasti [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch)-metodia, joka perustuu XHR:n käyttämän tapahtumapohjaisen mallin sijaan ns. [promiseihin](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise). -->

-Nowadays it is not recommended to use XHR and browsers already widely support the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) method, which is based on so-called [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), instead of the event driven model used by XHR.
+Nowadays it is not recommended to use XHR and browsers already widely support the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) method, which is based on so-called [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) instead of the event driven model used by XHR.

 <!-- Muistutuksena edellisestä osasta (oikeastaan tätä tapaa pitää lähinnä <i>muistaa olla käyttämättä</i> ilman painavaa syytä), XHR:llä haettiin dataa seuraavasti -->

-The following is a refresh on how data is fetched using XHR, as mentioned in part 0 (which one should actually remember <i>not</i> to use without a good reason):
+The following is a refresher on how data is fetched using XHR, as mentioned in part 0 (which one should actually remember <i>not</i> to use without a good reason):

 ```js
 const xhttp = new XMLHttpRequest()